GenGrim76/Pareto-Optimal-GDC/README.md

 - junit Testing Library: simple framework to write repeatable tests on the JVM, released under the Eclipse Public License 1.0 https://www.eclipse.org/legal/epl-v10.html.

-- jFreeChart Library: Java chart 100% ope-source library that makes it easy for developers to display professional quality charts in their application.
+- jFreeChart Library: Java chart 100% open-source library that makes it easy for developers to display professional quality charts in their application.

   #### (PLEASE NOTE: see the pom.xml file for the different library repositories)